trbehera/docs/docs/client-sdk/client-sdk-api-reference.md

 The return value could be one of the following constants (***Note:*** These values are constants that are defined in the SDO SDK header file):

 * `SDO_SUCCESS`: Indicates that the error was handled and the SDK should continue with its recovery or restart as required.
 * `SDO_ABORT`: This causes the SDK to terminate protocol processing and return to the caller (such as, the `sdoSdkRun()` API returns).
-The Application can re-invoke this API at a later time to re-initiate the SDO onboarding process.
+The Application can re-invoke this API later to re-initiate the SDO onboarding process.

 ## SDK API Functions